 Founded in 2012, mySugr is a digital health company that aims to simplify life with diabetes.
 We give people with diabetes the tools, know-how, and confidence to ease the complexity of their daily diabetes routine. mySugr is a top companion to monitor and manage your diabetes with all relevant information stored on your smartphone and ready to use.
 Stay in charge of your health, manage your insulin intake, and take control of your diabetes every day.
 In short, we aim to make diabetes suck less.

 A part of the Roche family since 2017, mySugr is based in Vienna, Austria.
-The company has over 3 million registered users in 79 countries worldwide and continues to keep on growing.
+The company has over 4 million registered users in more than 80 countries worldwide and continues to keep on growing.

 The mySugr Quality Management System is certified under EN ISO 13485:2016.
 Under EU regulations, the mySugr Logbook is a Class IIa medical device and the mySugr Bolus Calculator is a Class IIb medical device.
 The mySugr Logbook is available as an exempt device under FDA regulation in the United States.